-Called the “Leader of the Bionic Age” by Time magazine, Hugh Herr co-leads the Yang Center for Bionics at MIT, and is a pioneer in “biomechatronics,” technology that combines human physiology and electromechanical devices.
+Called the “Leader of the Bionic Age” by Time magazine, Hugh Herr is co-founder of the K. Lisa Yang Center for Bionics at MIT, Professor of Media Arts and Sciences at the MIT Media Lab, and a pioneer in “biomechatronics,” technology that combines human physiology and electromechanical devices.

 Herr’s research group is building the next generation of smart, microprocessor-laden prosthetic knees, legs, and ankles.
 A double amputee himself (he lost his legs below his knees to frostbite after a teenage mountaineering accident), Herr has devoted his working life to restoring mobility to the physically challenged.
 “Remove technology,” Herr says, “and I am imprisoned.
 All I can do is crawl.
 But with it I am free.”
 Herr’s smart biohybrid prosthetics aim not only to restore normal physicality but to enhance human mobility beyond innate physiological levels, enabling people to walk and run faster and jump higher while expending less metabolic energy.